postman-solutions-eng/oas-postman-merge/TESTING.md

 **That's it!** 🎉 The tool automatically:
 - Detects your OpenAPI spec and collection
 - Converts the spec to Postman format
-- Merges while preserving your auth, scripts, and headers
+- Merges while preserving your auth, scripts, headers, and **custom Postman variables**
 - Generates a human-readable changelog
 - Normalizes the output for clean diffs